 - Simplicity drives consistency, and consistency is key.
-To get the benefit of inspection software, you need to follow the same process for every rental, every time.
-To get consistency in process, the process needs to be simple so it’s easy to understand and easy to adopt.
+To benefit from inspection software, you need to follow the same process for every rental, every time.
+To get consistency in the process, the process needs to be simple so it’s easy to understand and easy to adopt.

 - You want to upgrade your process, not overhaul it.
-It’s easier for your team to make adjustments to their process and behavior than it is to do something completely new.
+It’s easier for your team to adjust their process and behavior than to do something completely new.
 This means mirroring your existing inspection process closely so the new process is intuitive and fits into your existing workflow easily.

 When is it better to have drivers do inspections?

 Equipment rental operators have two options for doing inspections: